Glück auf: Historical usage

 The miner's greeting was already being used before 1700, being artistically employed in the old miner's song Glück Auf, der Steiger kommt; it thus became part of the folksong repertoire.

 Mines were also named after the greeting, such as the Zeche Glückauf-Tiefbau, Zeche Glückauf Barmen or Zeche Glückaufsegen.

 By 1890 at the latest the greeting was widespread among German-speaking speleologists (cave explorers) and is still the most common form of greeting in that community today.
 It is particularly commonly used when entering the cave.

+The phrase was introduced by German miners in the mines in Dutch Limburg, and was adopted by the Dutch miners.